ahmedsanad88/Full-Stack-Ecommerce-Web-App/README.md

 ### Note:

     I used Firebase & firbase-Function & firebase-Cloud Firestore to host both front & back-end.
+    All App state for Users and Basket are handled by React Context to avoid using props as many as we can within our app.

 ### have quick look 😊;